 Activists and Environmental Human rights defenders must consider this situation urgent and thus there is an urgent need for them to actively participate in the mobilization and organization of the community throughput Uganda by engaging in information sharing on the challenges ahead of us.
-Development partners should support Ugandan activists and Environmental Human rights defenders as they prepare to confront environmental challenges, through providing long term support to Environmental Human rights defenders and community leaders as well as journalists, bloggers, and citizen media, NGO; s who lack adequate support necessary for the actions needed to confront the environmental challenges.
+Development partners should support Ugandan activists and Environmental Human rights defenders as they prepare to confront environmental challenges, through providing long term support to Environmental Human rights defenders and community leaders as well as journalists, bloggers, and citizen media, NGO’s that lack adequate support necessary for the actions needed to confront the environmental challenges.

 There are many highly educated youthful, and politically engaged citizens of Uganda and this can be turned into a good force in the battle against climate change and environmental decay.

 The Albertine region of Uganda is an important biodiversity hotspot known for being a habitat for 39% of Africa’s mammal species, 35% of Africa’s insect species, 51% of Africa’s bird species, 19% of Africa’s amphibian species, 14% of Africa’s plant and reptile species plus 79 threatened terrestrial vertebrates according to the IUCN Red Data book and lists.
 The Rift also harbors approximately 70% of Uganda’s major protected areas including seven out of ten National parks, eight out of 15 forests, 12 wildlife reserves, 13 wildlife sanctuaries, and five wildlife community areas according to the 2010 Uganda Environmental Sensitivity Atlas, 2nd Edition.
-However, the ecosystems that provide water, food and climate stability are increasingly coming under heavy pressure in and within the Albertine region of Uganda.
-There is an unprecedented environmental crisis as a result of the emerging oil exploration and exploitation activities including refinery and pipelines developments in addition to plantation activities such as sugarcane growing which require massive clearance of forests to secure land.
+However, the ecosystems that provide water, food, and climate stability are increasingly coming under heavy pressure in and within the Albertine region of Uganda.
+There is an unprecedented environmental crisis as a result of the emerging oil exploration and exploitation activities including refinery and pipeline developments in addition to plantation activities such as sugarcane growing which require massive clearance of forests to secure land.

 Biodiversity is collapsing, and some of Uganda’s most iconic wildlife is on the brink of extinction.
 The agricultural sector faces an emerging crisis, food prices are on the rise, and immense new strains will be placed upon the Ugandan economy in the years to come.

-Unsustainable land, water, and energy resources utilization and management in commercial agriculture and in particular sugar cane, tobacco and tea growing and expansion are among the critical factors causing deforestation and degradation of natural forests and ecosystems in Uganda’s Albertine region and in particular the Murchison landscape.
-These threaten the sustainability of Mother Earth such as water, climate, and food necessary for the wellbeing of peoples’ livelihoods, ecosystems and in general economic developments.
-In the Albertine region, Sugar cane, Tobacco and Tea growing continue to expand into protected areas and with no appropriate biodiversity management plans despite their known negative impacts on natural resources and biodiversity.
+Unsustainable land, water, and energy resources utilization and management in commercial agriculture and in particular sugar cane, tobacco, and tea growing and expansion are among the critical factors causing deforestation and degradation of natural forests and ecosystems in Uganda’s Albertine region and in particular the Murchison landscape.
+These threaten the sustainability of Mother Earth such as water, climate, and food necessary for the wellbeing of peoples’ livelihoods, ecosystems, and in general economic developments.
+In the Albertine region, Sugar cane, Tobacco, and Tea growing continue to expand into protected areas and with no appropriate biodiversity management plans despite their known negative impacts on natural resources and biodiversity.
 Only recently, the World Bank and African Development Bank have been put in funds to help Uganda develop and implement its Forest investment plan and some of the planned interventions will attempt to tackle the negative impacts of increasing large scale commercial monoculture crops on forest and biodiversity.

 The situation facing Uganda is huge and the threats are great.
-There is much need for the Environmental Defenders, community leaders and activists as well as media in ever greater numbers to campaign for pro-people development, to educate the public about the dangers of environmental degradation, and to develop initiatives that can protect local communities from the worst effects of the crisis.
+There is much need for the Environmental Defenders, community leaders, and activists as well as media in ever greater numbers to campaign for pro-people development, to educate the public about the dangers of environmental degradation, and to develop initiatives that can protect local communities from the worst effects of the crisis.

 Environmental Human rights defenders throughout the Albertine region of Uganda are facing difficult situations ranging from threats, intimidations, and closing of civic spaces for civil society and the media.
 There is a need for the activist’s networks to engage with the government, oil companies, and the agribusiness highlighting the institutional openings and barriers to greater collaboration between government and civil society.

 Uganda has a set of clear obligations to defend the environment, as established under international law.
-In its early stages, the development of international environmental law primarily consisted in responding to urgent environmental problems such as marine pollution or wildlife and habitats conservation, of which the 1971 Ramsar Convention on Wetlands is a notable example in which Uganda is a signatory to.
+In its early stages, the development of international environmental law primarily consisted of responding to urgent environmental problems such as marine pollution or wildlife and habitats conservation, of which the 1971 Ramsar Convention on Wetlands is a notable example in which Uganda is a signatory to.
 The convention provided a definition of wetlands and internationally accepted standards for identifying wetlands of international importance, as well as guidelines for managing and planning conservation programs and protected areas.